Scaling limit of soliton lengths in a multicolor box-ball system: Introduction

-In the independence model, which we denote $X^{n,\mathbf{p}}$, the color of each site in the interval $[1,n]$ are independently drawn from a fixed distribution $\mathbf{p}=(p_{0},p_{1},\cdots,p_{\kappa})$ on $\mathbb{Z}_{\kappa+1}$.
-Recently, Lyu and Kuniba obtained sharp asymptotics for the row lengths as well as their large deviations principle in this independence model \cite{kuniba2018large}.
-Our main result in the present paper establishes the scaling limit for the column lengths for the independence model, as summarized in Table \ref{table:scalings}.
-We find a similar `double-jump' phase transition for the $\kappa=1$ case established by Levine, Lyu, and Pike \cite{levine2017phase}.
-In the multicolor ($\kappa\ge 2$) case, the maximum positive ball density $p^{*}=\max(p_{1},\cdots,p_{\kappa})$ compared to the zero density $p_{0}$ dictates general phase transition structure.
-Interestingly, we discover the `non-simple supercritical phase', when the maximum ball density $p^{*}$ is achieved by multiple colors $i$.
-In this case, subsequent soliton lengths scale as $\sqrt{n}$, instead of $\log n$ as in the simple supercritical phase as well as the $\kappa=1$ case in \cite{levine2017phase}.
+In the independence model, which we denote $\xi^{n,\mathbf{p}}$, the colors of the sites in the interval $[1,n]$ are independently drawn from a fixed distribution $\mathbf{p}=(p_{0},p_{1},\cdots,p_{\kappa})$ on $\mathbb{Z}_{\kappa+1}$.
+Recently, Lyu and Kuniba obtained sharp asymptotics for the row lengths as well as their large deviations principle in this independence model \cite{kuniba2020large}.
+In Theorems \ref{thm:iid_subcritical}-\ref{thm:iid_supercritical}, we establish a sharp scaling limit for the column lengths for the independence model, as summarized in Table \ref{table:scalings} and as bullet points below.
+Let $p^{*}:=\max(p_{1},\dots,p_{\kappa})$ denote the density of the maximum positive color and let $r$ denote the multiplicity of $p^{*}$ (i.e., number of $p_{i}$'s such that $p_{i}=p^{*}$ for $i=1,\dots,\kappa$).